 West Little Llagas Creek Emergency Action Plan (EAP) and Uvas Creek EAP (Uvas/Llagas Watershed))

-In September 2018, the District's Emerging Leaders Certification Program participants, with guidance and oversight from the Emergency Services & Security Unit, completed the development of flood response procedures, which included incorporating input from the cities of Morgan Hill (West Little Llagas Creek) and Gilroy (Uvas Creek).
+In September 2018, Valley Water's Emerging Leaders Certification Program participants, with guidance and oversight from the Emergency Services & Security Unit, completed the development of flood response procedures, which included incorporating input from the cities of Morgan Hill (West Little Llagas Creek) and Gilroy (Uvas Creek).

 San Francisquito Creek EAP (Lower Peninsula watershed)